Sistine Chapel Tickets : How to visit the Sistine Chapel in the Vatican City ?

 - Sistine Chapel by Tram – line 19 stops at the Piazza Risorgimento

-When is the best time to visit the Sistine Chapel?
+When is the best time to visit Sistine Chapel ?

 Another secret tip – although Wednesdays see the Vatican City stuffed with people coming to see an audience with the pope, you could use this time to rush through the museums to the Sistine Chapel first thing on a Wednesday morning whilst everyone else queue for a glimpse of the pontiff.

-Sistine Chapel tickets come as part of your entry ticket to the Vatican Museums, and you’ll have to go through security no matter what type of ticket you have, but there are a few ways to bypass the lines.
+Sistine Chapel tickets (see price here) come as part of your entry ticket to the Vatican Museums, and you’ll have to go through security no matter what type of ticket you have, but there are a few ways to bypass the lines.

 Prebook Vatican Museums and Sistine Chapel tickets online

-This way, you will not have to stand in the long queue for those who don’t have tickets and join a shorter queue for those who booked online.
+This way, you will not have to stand in the long queue for those who don’t have tickets and join a shorter queue for those who booked online on this website.

 Prebook an early entry Vatican Museums tour

-A pricy option, but some tour companies offer Sistine Chapel tours that begin before the official opening hours of the museums
+A pricy option (see prices here), but some tour companies offer Sistine Chapel tours that begin before the official opening hours of the museums

 Special skip the line tip – any Vatican Museums tour will allow passage to the short cut through to St Peter’s Basilica which will help cut down your queuing time here as well!